- Homepage

 Authority

-Biological waste is any solid or liquid waste that may present a threat of infection to humans, animals, crops or the natural ecosystem.
-All items that contain, or are contaminated with any of the following, must be disposed of as biological waste:
+Biological Waste: any solid or liquid waste that may present a threat of infection to humans, animals, crops, or the natural ecosystem.
+This includes:

 - Recombinant or synthetic nucleic acids and recombinant organisms